 Michael Tait is the Chief Executive Officer of Rocky Bay, an organisation that has been providing community services in Western Australia for over 75 years.
 Rocky Bay is a leading provider of disability services for individuals with disabilities in Western Australia.
 Mr. Tait will share the achievements of this organization, breadth of services, equipment and facilities, and how they offer support tailored to each individual and their families.

 From humble beginnings in 1998, this volunteer work force has grown to more than 100, mainly being retired people.
 They machine, assemble, control quality, box the wheelchair components and load the boxes into sea containers; other volunteers make cushion covers, rugs and knitted toys to accompany our finished product.
-Brother Ollie and Bob Sheridan will talk about the success of this organization and how so many are making differences for children all over the world
+Brother Olly and Bob Sheridan will talk about the success of this organization and how so many are making differences for children all over the world